River Birch Prairie

 Prairie grasses and flowers attract a diversity of wildlife including pollinators and song birds and native plants are more tolerant to drought and extreme hot/cold temperatures.
 The deep root systems of prairie plants improve water infiltration and reduce the amounts of fertilizer and pesticide typically found in urban storm water runoff.

 The conversion from fescue to native grass will reduce maintenance costs and if successful will add character and a challenge to the disc golf course while providing trail users with a vastly more interesting and diverse landscape.

-The vegetation in this valley will attract insects, birds and other wildlife.
+The vegetation in this corridor will attract insects, birds and other wildlife.
 Visitors should expect to encounter and react appropriately to this natural environment.

 Here’s a few links to the resources used in the project:

 Mo Department of Conservation – tree and shrub seedlingsGrow Native – directory of businesses selling native woody plants